robdelacruz/multinote/README.md

-## groupnotes
+## About GroupNotes

-A barebones group notes website.
+GroupNotes is a multi-user web based note sharing system.
 Inspired by PLATO Notes.

-- Add and edit notes with images.
+- Add and edit notes.
-- Upload files.
+- Upload files, images.
 - Reply to notes.
 - Multiple users.

-License:
+- Use to keep track of records, as a weblog, or CMS.
-  MIT
+- MIT License

 ## Build and Install